Lammas Hireling

 It has been an hour since my last confession.

 - Imagery: Imagery is used to make readers perceive things involving their five senses.
-Ian Duhi has used imagery in this poem such as “And cattle doted on him: in his time/mine only dropped heifers, fat as cream”, “To go into the hare gets your muckle sorrow” and “His eyes rose like Lammas Hireling.”
+For example, “And cattle doted on him: in his time/mine only dropped heifers, fat as cream”, “To go into the hare gets your muckle sorrow” and “His eyes rose like Lammas Hireling.”

 - Symbolism: Symbolism is using symbols to signify ideas and qualities, giving them symbolic meanings that are different from literal meanings.
 The poem shows the use of symbols of animals to show his hatred for magic and his superstitious nature.